MaincodeHQ/mainpipe/readme.md

 4. **Inspectability** (e.g. histograms of length, lang scores, dup markers, PII hit-rates, drop reasons)
 5. **Conceptual plan for scaling**

 The brief intentionally leaves room for interpretation - your choices and rationale are an important part of the evaluation.
-There are existing open-source pipelines for the preparation of LLM training datasets, and we encourage you to draw inspiration from them for best practices.
+There are existing open-source pipelines for the preparation of LLM training datasets, and we encourage you to draw inspiration from them for best practices. **We expect you to leverage and combine existing building blocks rather than implementing everything from scratch** - focus on thoughtful integration and customization of proven tools and libraries.

 Keep the solution self-contained, but feel free to explain what you would do differently at real scale.
 The take-home is designed to be completed in roughly four hours of focused work.